Federal Direct Loan Program

 Parent Loan for Undergraduate Students (PLUS)

 - Parent loans are designed for parents who want to borrow to help pay for their dependent children’s educational expenses.
 Parent borrowers generally must begin repaying the principal and interest within 60 days after the loan is completely disbursed.
+The interest rate is 6.31% for loans first disbursed on or after July 1, 2016 and before July 1, 2017.

 - Students and parents wishing to apply for education loans must meet all requirements for federal financial aid, complete the FAFSA, and complete a PLUS Borrower Information sheet, which is available on the Financial Aid Office's Forms Page.